mkoeppel/Functional_Genomics/README.md

 A very good alternativ to perform step-by-step pre-processing would be the use of nextflow-pipelines! \
-As part of the nf-core project there is a RNA-seq pipeline available (https://nf-co.re/rnaseq) that pre-porcesses raw data in a highly reproducible and easy-to-use fashion.
+As part of the nf-core project there is a RNA-seq pipeline available (https://nf-co.re/rnaseq) that pre-processes raw data in a highly reproducible and easy-to-use fashion.